Hillary Weiss recently posted an article on Medium titled: 8 observations from a crumbling niche – and how to avoid getting crushed.

 I “air quoted” successful because it’s relative.
 It’s perceived.
 This is the part few ever hear about.

-We hear about the sexy “vanity metrics” stories bandied about like a hooker at a frat party.
+We hear about the sexy “vanity metrics” stories bandied like status symbols.
 But those numbers are BS.
 They tell none of the real stories.